Consultation on CommonholdPrint publication

 In April 2018 we explained that the Law Commission had launched a call for evidence on commonhold home ownership as part of the UK Government’s wider aim to overcome the perceived unfairness of the leasehold market (which we covered in August 2017).

 The appetite for leasehold reform has put commonhold back on the political agenda.
-The release on 10 December 2018 of The Law Commission’s Consultation Paper on commonhold reform, ‘Reinvigorating Commonhold: the alternative to leasehold membership’, outlines proposals for addressing some of the key issues with commonhold in an attempt to make it a more popular form of ownership.
+The release on 10 December 2018 of The Law Commission’s Consultation Paper on commonhold reform, ‘Reinvigorating Commonhold: the alternative to leasehold ownership’, outlines proposals for addressing some of the key issues with commonhold in an attempt to make it a more popular form of ownership.

 What is commonhold ownership?